emissary-ingress/emissary/reference/filter-reference.md

 ### Filter Type: `Plugin`

 The `Plugin` filter type allows you to plug in your own custom code.
 This code is compiled to a `.so` file, which you load in to the Ambassador Pro container at `/etc/ambassador-plugins/${NAME}.so`.

+<div style="border: thick solid red"> </div>

 #### The Plugin Interface

-This code is written in the Go programming language (golang), and must be compiled with the exact same compiler settings as Ambassador Pro;
-and any overlapping libraries used must have their versions match exactly.
+This code is written in the Go programming language (golang), and must be compiled with the exact same compiler settings as Ambassador Pro; and any overlapping libraries used must have their versions match exactly.
 This information is dockumented in an [apro-abi.txt][] file for each Ambassador Pro release.

+<div style="border: thick solid red"> </div>

 [apro-abi.txt]: https://s3.amazonaws.com/datawire-static-files/apro-abi/apro-abi@%aproVersion%.txt